So you have GP Power Tools installed on your system, how do you make sure that you are getting the most out of your subscription?

 If you want to be able to troubleshoot non-reproducible issues, create self service scripts, or create customizations and replace VBA…. make sure you have GP Power Tools – Developer Tools registered.
 Load the free SQL Search Lookups and Automatic Lookups samples below:

-Check out this article on why you should use GP Power Tools to replace VBA:
+Check out these articles on why you should use GP Power Tools to replace VBA and a step by step example (including a video) of how to add a custom field:

 If you want to be able to reset users’ passwords and send emails with their new generated password, fix user login, table structure or other issues which affect the stability of your system, copy user settings or other data, administer SQL table triggers, or recreate tables without losing data…. make sure you have GP Power Tools – Database Tools registered.